Forannan: Departure from Ireland

-Thence he went to Walciodorus, now Wassor, between Dinant and Givet.
+Thence he went to Waulsort Abbey, between Dinant and Givet.
 The pious emperor Otto heard of his fame, and, after some hesitation in acknowledging Forannan's rank, took the abbey under his protection.
-Walciodorus had been founded in 945 by Eilbert, and Macallen, an Irishman, was the first abbot.
-Macallen, on leaving Ireland, had first gone to Peronne, the Irish monastery founded by St. Fursa, and there won the patronage of Hersendis, the wife of Count Eilbert.
-Walciodorus was one of a group of such monasteries supplied with inmates from Ireland.
+Waulsort had been founded in 945 by Eilbert, and an Irish monk, Macculind, who became the first abbot.
+Macculind, on leaving Ireland, had first gone to Peronne, the monastery founded by Eorcenwald, and there won the patronage of Hersendis, the wife of Count Eilbert.
+Walciodorus was one of a group of such monasteries supplied with monks from Ireland.

 By Forannan's influence a place called Hasteria (now Hastière) was added to his monastery.
 He also obtained a village called Gruthen, which he made over to the monastery, in order that its vineyards might supply the monks with wine.
-Several interpretations of the name Walciodorus have been proposed; some taking it to be from 'vallis decora,' the beautiful valley, others from 'waltz-dor,' the torrent of the wood.
+Several interpretations of the name Waulsort/Walciodorus have been proposed; some taking it to be from 'vallis decora,' the beautiful valley, others from 'waltz-dor,' the torrent of the wood.
 Seven years after his arrival Count Eilbert died.
 He was attended during his illness by Forannan, and was buried in the Basilica of Walciodorus.
 Forannan died in 982.

 His day is 30 April.
+Saint Forannan is invoked against toothache, and rabies.